 What works for you will of course depend on the type of speakers you have (active or non active) your setup, and your needs.

 The transmission range of the kits is also important to consider since that’ll be what directly influences where you can place your speakers.

-Some even work when placed behind solid objects or walls (though this range will be reduced), boasting audio compression mitigation through specialized amplifiers.
+Some even work when placed behind solid objects or walls (though this range may be reduced), boasting audio compression mitigation through specialized amplifiers.